 Exercise During Your Period & Each Stage Of Your Cycle

-If you’re someone who menstruates, you’ve likely had days where your cycle has impacted your workout plans, or had questions about how and when you should exercise during your period.
+If you’re someone who menstruates, you’ve likely had days where your cycle has impacted your workout plans or had questions about how and when you should be exercising during your period.

-While the most common question tends to focus on whether or not you should be working out during your period, research shows there’s more to it than that!
-Hormonal changes throughout your menstrual cycle can have a range of effects on energy levels and exercise performance, and particular forms of exercise may be better suited to each stage of your cycle.
+While the most common question tends to focus on whether or not you should be working out when you have your period, research shows there’s so much more to it than that!
+Hormonal changes throughout your entire menstrual cycle can have a range of effects on energy levels and exercise performance, and particular forms of exercise may be better suited to each stage of your cycle.